Madbat2024/SOC-Azure/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I set up a small honeynet in Azure and gathered logs from different resources into a Log Analytics workspace.
+Microsoft Sentinel then utilized this workspace to create attack maps, generate alerts, and manage incidents.
+Initially, I measured several security metrics in the unsecured environment for a 24-hour period.
+Afterward, I implemented various security controls to fortify the environment, measured the metrics for another 24 hours, and documented the results below.
+The metrics to be presented are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)